ajouellette/dotfiles-old/NOTES.md

  esac
 ```
 ### Hibernation problems
-For some reason hibernation on newer kernels is very unreliable.
+For some reason hibernation on newer kernels (4.3 tested) is very unreliable.
 LTS kernel works.
 Possible solution: use shutdown mode instead of platform mode (does not always work??).

-To make systemd use a specific mode for hibernate put
+To make systemd use a specific mode for hibernate, put

     [Sleep]
     HibernateMode=<mode>